jp0409hlh/jp0409hlh/README.md

 - Interested in : Hardware design, Bare-bone programming.
 - Languages im expert in : None
 - Languages im working on improving: C, C++, python, bash
-- Languages i wish to learn in the future: Java, C#, R, Matlab, Lisp, Fortran, x86 asm, ARM asm, verilog
+- Languages i wish to learn in the future: Java, C#, R, Rust, Matlab, Lisp, Fortran, x86 asm, ARM asm, verilog

+### I'm currently working on:
+- 6502 computer
+- Floppy disk controller

+### Future projects
+If possible, here are some projects I wish to make:
+- Development board based on the atmega2560 MCU
+- x86 operating system from scratch
+- Making Minecraft with R
+- SBC based on i.MX processors
 <!--
 **jp0409hlh/jp0409hlh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.